jexp/store-utils/readme.md

-## Tools to copy and compare Neo4j Stores
+## Tools to copy Neo4j Stores

-Uses the GraphDatabaseService to read a store and the batch-inserter API to write the target store keeping the node-ids.
+Uses the BatchInserterImpl to read a store and write the target store keeping the node-ids.
-Copies the index-files as is.
+Copies the manual (legacy) index-files as is, please note it performs no index upgrade!

-Ignores broken nodes and relationships.
+Ignores broken nodes and relationships and records them in `target/store-copy.log`

 Also useful to skip no longer wanted properties or relationships with a certain type.
-Good for store compaction as it rewrites the store file reclaiming space that is sitting empty.
+Good for store compaction and reorganization of relationships and properties as it rewrites the store file reclaiming space that is sitting empty.

-Change the Neo4j version in pom.xml before running.
-(Currently 2.2.4)

 ### Store Copy

-Usage:
+    copy-store.sh source.db target.db [RELS,TO,SKIP] [props,to,skip] [Labels,To,Skip]

+Database config is read from `neo4j.properties` file in current directory if it exists.
+The provided one contains:

+    dbms.pagecache.memory=2G
+    cache_type=none

+Heap config is in the shell-script, default is:

+    export MAVEN_OPTS="-Xmx4G -Xms4G -Xmn1G -XX:+UseG1GC"

+**Please adapt the settings as needed for your store.**

+Change the Neo4j version in pom.xml before running as needed.
+(Currently 2.2.6)

+Optionally changeable from the outside with `-Dneo4j.version=2.2.0` on the `mvn` invocation.

+### Internally

+Note: It calls under the hood:

     mvn compile exec:java -Dexec.mainClass="org.neo4j.tool.StoreCopy" \
-      -Dexec.args="source-dir target-dir [rel,types,to,ignore] [properties,to,ignore] [labels,to,ignore]"
+      -Dexec.args="source-dir target-dir [REL,TYPES,TO,IGNORE] [properties,to,ignore] [Labels,To,Ignore]"

-# Store Compare

-    mvn compile exec:java -Dexec.mainClass="org.neo4j.tool.StoreComparer" \
-      -Dexec.args="source-dir target-dir [rel,types,to,ignore] [properties,to,ignore]"